dev-osrose/osIROSE-new/README.md

 "./unix_env_setup.sh" will require superuser privileges, as it calls apt-get install.

-To build and install the servers, execute the following:
+To build the servers, execute the following:

     $ make

+To install the servers to the system (not recommended), execute the following commands:

     $ make install

 "make install" may require superuser privileges.

-To run the servers execute the following:
+If you installed the servers, to run the servers execute the following:

     $ LoginServer&
     $ CharServer&
     $ MapServer&

+If you opted to keep them in place, the server binaries are located in the bin folder inside the build directory.
+So from where you ran the command make, you will want to run the following:

+    $ ./bin/LoginServer&
+    $ ./bin/CharServer&
+    $ ./bin/MapServer&

+After running for the first time, the servers will create a config file in the current directory.

 C++ Installation - Windows
 -----------------------